Timing the 009 Distributor

 The other thing is that you usually need to set the carburetor to run a little rich when using the 009 distributor to reduce any acceleratio stumbles, so checking the main jet size is important.
 Increasing the size of the main jet by one size (for example from X125 to 127.5, or from X127.5 to X130) will improve overall performance when using the 009 distributor.
 Adjusting the accelerator pump to provide maximum squirt will provide better performance as well.

 Question - I just finished building a 2275 cc engine.
 When it came to setting the timing I set it to 8 degrees BTDC.
 Do I use a timing light and set total advance between 26 and 32 degrees at 2500rpm?
 When I checked it was only about 20 degrees advanced.
 Can you set the 009 distributor with the test light method?

 Rob responded - 20 degrees total advance is WAAYYY too little.
 It's VERY important to set the 009 distributor to between 28 and 32 degrees at 3000+ rpm, and let the idle timing fall where it may.

 The reasons are:

-Use as much of the 28-32 degrees advance as the engine can take without detonating (this gets is a fraction closer to the 40 degrees the vacuum units make and so improves mileage a fraction).
+Use as much of the 28-32 degrees advance as the engine can take without detonating (this gets it a fraction closer to the 40 degrees the vacuum units make and THAT improves mileage a fraction).
 If you can't stop it detonating at 28 degrees, then you need a higher octane fuel or (last resort) lower the compression ratio of the engine a little.

 Show this to your mechanic and see what he says.
-Hopefully he'll agree with it and increase the maximum advance to at LEAST 28 degrees at 3000+ rpm, and he might then save himself the job of replacing a burned up (but untouched by owner) engine.
+Hopefully he'll agree with it and increase the maximum advance to at LEAST 28 degrees at 3000+ rpm (30 or 32 degrees is better if the engine can take it without detonating), and he might then save himself the job of replacing a burned up (but untouched by owner) engine.